shotgunsoftware/developer.shotgunsoftware.com/docs/en/trusted-solutions/tier1/getting_started/about.md

 * **Media Isolation** by hosting of assets and attachments in a **client-owned S3 Bucket**
 * **Web Traffic Isolation** from the public internet
 * **Media Traffic Isolation** from the public internet
-* **Media Replication** allowing you to replicate media in two different AWS Regions
+* **Media Replication** allowing you to replicate media in one additional AWS Region
 * Access to fully managed Shotgun Cloud Services
 * Automatic and continuous version upgrades
 * Ephemeral compute + in-memory segration between clients